atimpone/aws-foundation-journey/1-dev-environments/3-3-iam-policy-infra-dev-team.md

 Note that both traditional EC2 VM related resources and VPC networking resource both live under the `ec2:` namespace.
 In their development AWS accounts, development teams are allowed to create the tradition EC2 VM related resources.

+---
+**Review Note: Policy could likely be greatly simplified**

+Since VPC resources other than the centrally managed shared VPC resources aren't expected to be provisioned in development team AWS accounts, actions other than `Create` might be candidates for removal.
+Since the shared VPC resources are inherently read only from the perspective of the development AWS accounts, protection against write access in this IAM policy is unnecessary.

+---

 ```
         {
             "Sid": "DenyVPCWrite",